 Rule Reference: §809.117(d)(3), §809.117(e)

-The Board’s policy may include full or partial payment to a provider when a parent fails to pay the PSoC.

-The Board’s policy may include a required time frame for a provider to report nonpayment of PSoC and include consequences for when a provider fails to report within the specified time frame.

-Boards must ensure that for a customer who owes a recoupment to a Board for unpaid PSoC, the customer’s recoupment status is flagged in the child care case management system.
+Boards must ensure that for a customer who owes a recoupment to a Board for an unpaid PSoC, the customer’s recoupment status is flagged in the child care case management system.

-Boards must ensure that when a parent owes a recoupment for unpaid PSoC to a Board in one workforce area, the recoupment and prohibition on future child care eligibility remain in effect even if the customer moves to a different workforce area.
+Boards must ensure that when a parent owes a recoupment for an unpaid PSoC to a Board in one workforce area, the recoupment and prohibition on future child care eligibility remain in effect even if the customer moves to a different workforce area.

-In accordance with the Board’s transfer policy, as described in , a Board may have a policy that prohibits a parent from voluntarily transferring from a provider when they owe a PSoC to that provider.
+In accordance with the Board’s transfer policy, as described in B-302, a Board may have a policy that prohibits a parent from voluntarily transferring from a provider when the parent owes a PSoC to that provider.
 However, if a requested transfer is due to a health and safety concern for the child, the Board must work with the parent to transfer the child in accordance with local procedures.

-Board child care contractors are encouraged to work with parents to determine why payments are not being made and possibly temporarily reduce the PSoC if necessary, as described in .
+Board child care contractors are encouraged to work with parents to determine why payments are not being made and if necessary, temporarily reduce the PSoC if necessary, as described in B-604.c.

 B-606.b: Terminations of Care Due to Failure to Pay the Parent Share of Cost